Skip to main content

 Review workflow

-• Expandable spans tree — click any span to see its I/O
+• A Spans (N) accordion, collapsed by default; expand it and click any span to see its I/O

 • For session items, a conversation timeline showing all turns